emonbhuiyan/BDIX-OpenWRT/README.md

 # BDIX Redsocks OpenWRT
-Redsocks is a proxy tunneling extension.
-However, I found a very rare tutorial about how to configure Redsocks on an OpenWRT router.
+BDIX bypass become very popular in Bangladesh, especially in rural and urban areas.
+Socks5 is one of the popular proxy protocols here.
+What we could use socks5 proxy on our router?
+Yeah, we can use socks5 proxy on the OpenWRT router.
+However, I found a very rare tutorial about how to configure socks5 proxy on an OpenWRT router.
 With this tutorial, we can use it on our OpenWRT router easily.
-It will be helpful for BDIX bypass users of Bangladesh who are using the socks5 proxy.
-To install and configure Redsocks, ensure you have installed OpenWrt on your router.
+To install and configure socks5 proxy, ensure you have installed OpenWrt on your router.
 Then run commands as follows:

 # One command run installation
 Run the following command to install BDIX proxy extension automatically: